 Generally, a joint sponsor is someone who has a relationship with the green card applicant.
 This is likely, because the joint sponsor becomes the financial backup for the green card recipient.
 Nevertheless, it is fine to be a joint sponsor even if she or he doesn’t have solid relationship with the green card applicant.

 Not sure if you are eligible to be an I-864 sponsor or joint sponsor?
-Schedule a consultation with a skilled immigration attorney for $100 only!
+Schedule a consultation with a skilled immigration attorney at an affordable price!

 3. What are the obligations of a joint sponsor?

-The obligations of a joint sponsor are the same as that of any I-864 affidavit of support sponsor.
+The obligations of a joint sponsor are the same as that of any I-864 affidavit of support sponsor, including: